 To the extent permitted by law, copies of an employee's personnel file may be provided to the employee upon approval by the Assistant City Manager and advance notice.
-Employees requesting such copies will be required to initial those documents to be copied, and otherwise sign any appropriate records acknowledging receipt of such copies.

 Medical information and ongoing investigative files and information are not kept as part of any personnel file.
-A personnel file will reflect the existence of a medical or investigative file or record.

-Required confidential records shall be under the direction and supervision of the department director and the Assistant City Manager.
+Required confidential records shall be under the direction and supervision of the Department Director and the Assistant City Manager.